 Historic Roots on Route 66

-On March 15th 1931, 8,000 people were in Rolla, MO to celebrate the grand opening of both the Edwin Long Hotel and Route 66.
+Phelps County Bank is located in the historic Edwin Long Hotel.
+The building opening just 3 days before 8,000 people flooded into downtown Rolla to celebrate the grand opening of Route 66.
 A car could now travel from St. Louis, MO to Tulsa, OK on one road.
 Upon the highway’s completion, Route 66 stretched 2448 miles from Chicago, IL to Santa Monica, CA. When the 8,000 gathered outside the Rolla hotel in 1931, Missouri was the first state to have the entire length of Route 66 completed across its state boundaries.